formulae-org/package-arithmetic-js/README.md

 This repository contains the source code for the **arithmetic package**, in Javascript.

 The GitHub organization [formulae-org](https://github.com/formulae-org) encompasses the source code for the rest of packages, as well as the core programs.

+Take a look at this [tutorial](https://formulae.org/?tutorial=Arithmetic) to know the capabilities of the Fōrmulæ arithmetic package.